MUNsdh/readthedocs/docs/source/Board Layout in PCBnew.rst

     :figwidth: 700px
     :target: ../_static/images/Board6.png

 2. **Define board layers and thickness:** This is where you define whether you want a 2,3,4 or 6 layer board and the board thickness.
 Navigate to file on the top left corner.
 Select board Setup >> layers and select what layer you want from the dropdown.
-It's important you remember what side (front or back or front and back) your parts will be on.
+It's important you remember what side (front, or back, or front and back) your parts will be on.
+Ideally, select front and back so parts can be placed on both the front and back of the board.

 .. figure:: ../_static/images/Board7.png
     :figwidth: 700px